-3. Starting with either the East or West side of riser tubes in the row, use a laser to manually adjust your plane.
-Once the plane is established, you can lightly tighten the set bolts on that side.
+2. Starting with either the East or West side of riser tubes in the row, use a laser to manually adjust your plane.
+Once the plane is established, you can lightly tighten the set bolts on the side chosen to adjust.

-4. Using a 4' level, and a board if necessary due to wider than 4' spans, you can now set the other side of riser tubes by setting it on top and making it level to your laser adjusted side.
+3. Using a 4' level, you can now set the other side of riser tubes by setting it on top and making it level to your laser adjusted side.